 An Overview of Commercial Lithium Production

 For decades, commercial lithium production relied upon mineral ore sources such as spodumene, petalite, and lepidolite.
 However, extracting lithium from such sources is significantly more costly than extracting the metal from lithium-containing brines.
-In fact, it is estimated that the cost of extracting lithium from hard rock is double that of producing from brines, explaining why most such sources have been priced out of the market since the early 2000's.
+In fact, the cost of extracting lithium from hard rock is estimated to be double that of producing from brines, explaining why most such sources have been priced out of the market since the early 2000s.

 Salar brines can be described as underground reservoirs that contain high concentrations of dissolved salts, such as lithium, potassium, and sodium.
 These are generally found below the surface of dried lakebeds, known as salars.

 Lithium is processed from brine, spodumene, and clay.

 In order to extract lithium from brines, the salt-rich waters must first be pumped to the surface into a series of evaporation ponds where solar evaporation occurs over a number of months.
 Because salar brines naturally occur at high altitudes—and in areas of low rainfall—solar evaporation is an ideal and cost-effective method for precipitating salts.

 Potassium is often first harvested from early ponds, while later ponds have increasingly high concentrations of lithium.
 Economical lithium-source brines normally contain anywhere from a few hundred parts per million of lithium to upwards of 7,000ppm.